Written by Britt Lynn

 Whoever said that getting there was half the fun obviously was not in the car with us.
 One is sleepy and needs a bottle, one needs a bathroom break, and one is bored and eye-rolling in the third-row seat complaining about being cramped.
 “When are we going to get there?
 He’s touching me!, and I’m hungry” seemed to be the primary concern for six hours.
 Again, I ask myself “Why did we even leave the house?”
 How do you keep your kiddos entertained on your road trips?

 I have found that the best way to endure a long car ride is to simply keep them occupied.
 Singing is fun, but there was only a limited number of renditions of Jingle Bells I could belt out on our holiday trip.
 It’s best to be prepared with a variety of activities designed specifically for your little’s age.
 At BKS, we strive to find activities that your child will enjoy and look fondly upon when thinking about the family road trips that they enjoyed as a child… and that you barely survived!
-Here are a few options… Take a look at our selections for the 10 Best Road Trip Car Games for 2021!
+Here are a few options… Take a look at our selections for the 10 Best Road Trip Car Games!
 And, don’t forget to save some new activities for the trip home, too.
 I hope your next excursion will be a memorable one, in a good way that is!

 The Smoky Mountains have always been a favorite tourist destination for me and my whole family.
 Growing up, we would go once, maybe twice a year.
 I have very fond memories of it all.
 As snow in that area is very beautiful, there again… my love/hate feeling about it kicked in.
 I certainly think it’s beautiful, but was ever so thankful it did not put a damper on traveling to the area or hinder my shopping plans.